 This will guide you how to apply for US tourist visa for Filipinos, the document requirements you need to prepare, Fees, and the 4 steps application process.
 The steps you will read here are only based on our experience.

-We are family of 3 composed of 2 adults and 12-year-old child, all of us are Philippine passport holders and have long term visit pass for Singapore.
+We are Filipino family with 2 adults and a 12-year-old child.
+All of us are Philippine passport holders and have long term visit pass for Singapore.
 We also lodge our application here in SG.
 We are fortunate that our US tourist visa application was granted with 10-year validity.
 Our passport was delivered to our house by the accredited courier 2 working days after the interview at the US embassy.

-The whole process can be overwhelming at first, when you think of it as a whole since basically you are not familiar on how things are done to have your visa application processed.
+The process is overwhelming when you think of it as a whole.
+The reason is you are not familiar on how to process your US tourist visa application.
 I would suggest that you look at it one step at a time.
-For example, focus first on the first step which is how to pay the application fee.
-Do not move to the next step until you understand step 1.
+For example, focus first on the step number 1 which is how to pay the application fee.
+Do not move to the next step until you complete step 1.

 Recommended browser for the application is Internet Explorer 8.0 or higher.
-Based on our experience, applicants only need to do 4 Easy Steps to complete their US Visa application.
+Based on our experience, Filipinos only need to do 4 Easy Steps to complete their US tourist Visa application.

-4 Steps to Apply for US Tourist Visa for Philippine Passport Holders
+4 Steps on How to Apply for US Tourist Visa for Philippine Passport Holders

 Step 1: How to Pay the US VISA Application Fee